 “A” POSE OR “T” POSE - THE UE4 RETARGET MANAGER

-Most of our current packs come with a default “T” pose for the humanoid “Retarget Manager”.
-This is different from the new “A” pose from Epic.
-Since many users asked if we could provide a “T” that they were already using, we obliged.
+Some of our older current packs come with a default “T” pose originally used in UE4 for the humanoid “Retarget Manager”.
+This is different from the newer “A” pose from Epic.
+Since many original users asked if we could provide a “T” that they were already using, we obliged.

 A small history lesson FWIW (Stay awake class):